 For IT specialists looking to have more visibility into a product’s deployment, a career as a DevOps engineer gives them this opportunity and provides them the chance to shine in a dynamic environment.
-DevOps professionals offer a wide range of hard and soft skills including exceptional communication abilities.
+DevOps professionals offer a wide range of soft and technical skills including exceptional communication abilities.

 To gain a better grasp of the DevOps roles and responsibilities, let’s take a closer look at Călin’s job duties.
 Călin is part of a DevOps agility-driven team that works for a U.S.-based global entertainment company.
 Together with the client’s DevOps team, Călin and his teammates manage the company’s infrastructure on the cloud using AWS tools.
 Their mission is to enable rapid development and iteration of new features for an anime video streaming platform.